vuejs/vue-cli/docs/dev-guide/plugin-dev.md

 ![UI Plugins List](/ui-select-plugin.png)

 Click on your application name, go to the Plugins tab (it has a puzzle icon) and then click the `Add new plugin` button on the top right.
 In the new view you will see a list of Vue CLI plugins accessible via npm.
-There is also a `Browse local plugin` button on the bottom of the page
+There is also a `Browse local plugin` button on the bottom of the page:

 ![Browse local plugins](/ui-browse-local-plugin.png)